SMUAbdullah/paper-MPL-short-reads/logs/readme.md

-This directory stores the logs for the MPL-R pipeline.
+This directory stores the logs of the MPL-R pipeline.